YuRzbeta/deeppointcloud-benchmarks/docs/how_to_do/how_to_do.md

 # Understand hydra configuration

-We recommend people willing to use the framework to get familiries with [```Facebook Hydra library```](https://hydra.cc/docs/intro).

-Reading quickly through Hydra documentation should give one the basic understanding of its core functionalites.

-To make it short, it is [```argparse```](https://docs.python.org/2/library/argparse.html) built on top of yaml file, allowing ```arguments to be defined in a tree structure```.
+We recommend people willing to use the framework become familiar with the [```Facebook Hydra library```](https://hydra.cc/docs/intro).
+Hydra fills a similar use-case to [```argparse```](https://docs.python.org/3/library/argparse.html), but is built on top of yaml file, allowing arguments to be defined in a tree structure.

 <h2>Configuration architecture</h2>

-* config.yaml
+The configuration files for DPCB can be found in the `conf` directory:

+* `config.yaml` - the primary config file
-    * hydra/ # configuration related to hydra
+* `hydra/...` - configuration related to hydra
-    * models/ # configuration related to the models
+* `models/...` - the models implemented in DPCB, specified using YAML
-    * data/ # configuration related to the datasets
+* `data/...` - configuration related to the datasets
-* training.yaml
+* `training.yaml` - configuration for training the model, such as the number of epochs or whether to use CUDA
-* eval.yaml
+* `eval.yaml`

 <h4>Understanding config.yaml</h4>